ch-bj/lgs-person-data-processor-service/doc/multi-sender-mode.md

-In case you want to use the lgs person data processor service to seed from multiple sources (land register instances), you can do so by assigning multiple sedex sender ids to the SEDEX_SENDER_ID environment variable within the `.env`.
+In case you want to use the lgs person data processor service to seed from multiple sources (land register instances), you can do so by assigning multiple sedex sender ids (comma separated values) to the SEDEX_SENDER_ID environment variable within the `.env`.

 With this the multi-sender mode is active, which has the following implications / changes in the default behaviour of the service: